-- Add the yeast mixture and combine well using your hands.
+- Add the yeast mixture, combine well using your hands.
 It will be a sticky dough.

-- Keep aside for 2 hours in a warm place for fermentation to take place.
+- Keep aside for 2 hours in a warm place.

 - In a bowl, combine all the above mentioned ingredients "for making the filling", keep aside.

 - Preheat oven to 375 F or 190 C.